 - There was a clear staffing structure and that staff were aware of their own roles and responsibilities.
 GPs and nurses had lead roles in key areas.
 Lead GPs had been identified for governance, safeguarding and information governance. - Practice specific policies were implemented and were available to all staff.
 These were updated and reviewed regularly. - A comprehensive understanding of the performance of the practice was maintained.
-Practice meetings were held monthly which provided an opportunity for staff to learn about the performance of the practice. - A programme of continuous clinical and internal audit was used to monitor quality and to make improvements. - There were appropriate arrangements for identifying, recording and managing risks, issues and implementing mitigating actions.
-For example, following a fire risk assessment fire drills were carried out at the branch surgery. - We saw evidence from minutes of meetings that lessons learned were shared following significant events and complaints.
+Staff told us that practice meetings were not held on a regular basis.
+However, they provided an opportunity for staff to learn about the performance of the practice. - A programme of continuous clinical and internal audit was used to monitor quality and to make improvements.

+- There were appropriate arrangements for identifying, recording and managing risks, issues and implementing mitigating actions. - We saw evidence from minutes of meetings that regular items for discussion for example, safeguarding significant events and complaints were discussed on an 'ad-hoc' basis.